Nordic ACC Championship 2011

 Any participant in the race or a member of the race organization can file a protest against these boats as described in SI A3, if they find that a rule was broken by any of them in the situation, and no turns were performed accordingly.
 No “personal” protest hail is required.

 A2.2 Except for protests based on a hail described in A2.1.3, take a screen shot as soon as reasonably possible after the incident.
 This is evidence of the hail for protest, and is an absolute requirement.
-For protests under rule 20.1, a screenshot from the moment of the hail must taken.
+For protests under rule 20.1, a screenshot from the moment of the hail must be taken.

 A3.
-Protest procedure off the water
+Protest/redress procedure off the water

 A3.1 After leaving the water, examine the replay and make sure that you still are convinced that a protest is justified.

-A3.3 The protested boat should
+A3.3 The protested boat shall

 - if she agrees with the protest after watching the replay and/or communicating with other resources: